-DAML –The open-source language for smart contracts originated by Digital Asset breathes a new life into this application genre (smart contracts) which enables peers to transact in an environment of trust.
-Basically, this is a programming language that draws inspiration from Haskell and which facilitates creation of smart contracts for distributed business workflows.
+Originated by Digital Asset, breathes a new life into this application genre (smart contracts) which enables peers to transact in an environment of trust.
+Basically, this is a programming language that draws inspiration from Haskell and which facilitates the creation of smart contracts for distributed business workflows.

 DAML – Language for Smart Contracts Simply Explained